brucereier/hacknc2024/README.md

 We're very proud of what we've been able to accomplish within the 24 hour time limit, so here are some features that we'd love to add in the future.

 1. Cloud Cover Display
-- When users view an event, there will be an icon and text explaining the weather forcast of both the time and place of the event.
+- When users view an event, there will be an icon and text explaining the weather forecast of both the time and place of the event.
 2. Light Pollution Display
 - When users view an event, there will be a link that will bring them to a view of the light pollution Bortle level at and around the location of the event